syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-images.md

 ## Adding Images

 Essential Presentation library facilitates adding or modifying the images in a PowerPoint presentation.
-The following code example demonstrates adding a new image to the presentation.
+The following code example demonstrates how to add a new image to the presentation.

 {% highlight c# %}
 [C#]